PierreBresson/Thinkerview/README.md

 ## Design

-A big thanks to Anthony Abitbol for the design of v2.2.0.
+A big thanks to [Anthony Abitbol](https://dribbble.com/Anthony_A) for the new design.
 Sketch file can be found [here](https://github.com/PierreBresson/thinkerview/tree/master/design)